-- 2. Charged Student Organization.
-The term "charged student organization" means any student organization as defined below that is the subject of charges under the Student Organization Conduct Code. . - 3.
-Class day.
-The term "class day" means any day that either classes or final exams are scheduled. - 4.
+- 2. Class day.
+The term "class day" means any weekday on which either classes or final exams are scheduled. - 3.
 Hearing.
-The term "hearing" means an informal or formal proceeding, conducted by a hearing body in accordance with the Student Organization Conduct Code, at which determinations of responsibility and non-responsibility are made and sanctions imposed. - 5.
+The term "hearing" means an informal or formal proceeding, conducted by a hearing body in accordance with the Student Organization Conduct Code, at which determinations of responsibility and non-responsibility are made and sanctions imposed. - 4.
 Hearing Body.
-The term "hearing body" means any person or persons authorized by the Dean of Students to conduct hearings to make recommended findings as to whether a student organization has violated the Student Organization Conduct Code and to recommend sanctions. - 6.
-On-Campus.
+The term "hearing body" means any person or persons authorized by the Dean of Students to conduct hearings to make recommended findings as to whether a student organization has violated the Student Organization Conduct Code and to recommend sanctions.

+- 5. On-Campus.
 The term "on-campus" means all land, buildings, facilities, and other property in the possession of or owned, used, or controlled by the University, including adjacent streets, sidewalks, and parking lots.
-See also subsection 12, "University," below. - 7.
+See also subsection 12, "University," below. - 6.
 Policy.
-The term "policy" means the written statements of the University as found in, but not limited to, the Student Conduct Code, Student Organization Conduct Code, the General Bulletin, the Online Student Policy Handbook, the Directory of Classes, the Guide to Residence Living and other written requirements of departments, organizations, and clubs. - 8.
+The term "policy" means the written statements of the University as found in, but not limited to, the Student Conduct Code, Student Organization Conduct Code, the General Bulletin, the Online Student Policy Handbook, the Directory of Classes, the Guide to Residence Living and other written requirements of departments, organizations, and clubs. - 7.
 Preponderance of the Evidence.
 "Preponderance of the evidence" means that the evidence, as a whole, shows that the fact sought to be proved is more probable than not.
-This standard shall be used in adjudicating all conduct cases within this Student Organization Conduct Code. - 9.
+This standard shall be used in adjudicating all conduct cases within this Student Organization Conduct Code. - 8.
+Reporting Party.
+The term "reporting party" means any individual who has reported an organization's alleged violation of the Student Organization Conduct Code.
+The reporting party is the individual who files a report or on whose behalf a report is filed. - 9.
+Responding Party.
+The term "responding party" means an organization that has been accused of an alleged violation of the Student Conduct Code. - 10.
 Student.
 The term "student" means any person who is admitted to and enrolled in any credit-bearing course or program in any school or division of Florida State University, any person who is admitted to the University and is present on campus for the purpose of being enrolled in any University course or program, including Orientation, or any person who has been enrolled in any credit-bearing course or program at the University and continues to be associated with the University because the student has not completed the course or program in which the student was enrolled.
 In cases of dual enrollment, jurisdiction over a student's conduct will be determined in consultation with appropriate officials at the student's other institution